Migrate OS from SSD to M.2 SSD with M.2 SSD Clone Software

 Apply to: Clone OS from old SSD to M.2 SSD, Clone SSD to M.2 SSD

 "I need to migrate Windows 10 OS from SSD to M.2 SSD which I newly bought.
 But I've never done this, need some suggestion about how to quickly migrate OS to M.2 SSD.
 Any idea I'd love to hear."

 Cloning the old SATA SSD to the new M.2 SSD is a bit difficult for common users.
 And there will always have various kinds of problems during the process.
 In this post, we will introduce the detailed procedures of how to clone SSD to M.2 SSD from beginning to end as well as several third-party tools which could help you ease the process.

-- For some users who had tried to clone SSD to M.2 SSD but failed before, one possible reason is that your SSD was formatted with MBR instead of GPT.
+- For some users who had tried to transfer OS from SSD to M.2 SSD but failed before, one possible reason is that your SSD was formatted with MBR instead of GPT.
 Converting the old SSD from MBR to GPT would perfectly solve the problem.
 We will tell you how to do it in the next parts.

 First of all, make a backup of all your important files and data.
 You can back up the data to a cloud drive, or to an external drive with backup software.
 It's really important!
 No one can ensure data safety during the cloning process.

 Then if there are any other drives on your computer, please unplug them in case you format these drives by accident.